mariamingallonMM/AI-ML-W6-classifier/README.md

 - [Forest Fires Data Set](http://archive.ics.uci.edu/ml/datasets/Forest+Fires) by P. Cortez and A. Morais.
 A Data Mining Approach to Predict Forest Fires using Meteorological Data.
 In J. Neves, M. F. Santos and J. Machado Eds., New Trends in Artificial Intelligence, Proceedings of the 13th EPIA 2007 - Portuguese Conference on Artificial Intelligence, December, Guimaraes, Portugal, pp. 512-523, 2007.
 APPIA, ISBN-13 978-989-95618-0-9.
 - [Wine Quality Data Set](http://archive.ics.uci.edu/ml/datasets/Wine+Quality) by P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.
 Modeling wine preferences by data mining from physicochemical properties.
 In Decision Support Systems, Elsevier, 47(4):547-553, 2009.
+- [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).
+The CIFAR-10 dataset has been used for testing the Naives Bayes classifier as it consists of colour images in 10 different classes.
+Chapter 3 of the following report describes the dataset and the methodology followed when collecting the CIFAR-10 dataset in much greater detail.
+Learning Multiple Layers of Features from Tiny Images, Alex Krizhevsky, 2009.